NotMikeDEV/DoH/README.md

 That is it.

+## What does ChatGPT think?

+This PHP code checks if the content type of the HTTP request is "application/dns-message" or if the 'dns' parameter is present in the URL.
+If either of these conditions are met, it sends a DNS request to a DNS server listening on UDP port 53 at the IP address 127.0.0.1 (localhost), using the content of the request or the base64-decoded value of the 'dns' parameter as the DNS query.
+The response from the DNS server is then sent back to the client as the response of the HTTP request.

+If the content type is "application/dns-message", it reads the content of the request using file_get_contents("php://input").
+If the 'dns' parameter is present in the URL, it decodes the base64-encoded value using base64_decode().
+In both cases, it then opens a connection to the DNS server using fsockopen() and sends the request using fwrite().
+The response is read using fread() and then sent back to the client using echo.

+Note that this code assumes that a DNS server is running on the same machine as the PHP script, listening on UDP port 53 at 127.0.0.1.
+Also, note that this code should only be used for testing or debugging purposes and should not be deployed in a production environment without proper security measures.

 ## Demo

 I have a demo server at https://notmike.dev/dns.php but the purpose of this script is for people to deploy it on their own servers.